Healthy Lifestyle Choices for Men and Women

 No test is needed before age 25.

-Starting at age 25 and through age 65, all women with a cervix should have a primary HPV test* every 5 years.
+Starting at age 25 and through age 65, all people with a cervix should have a primary HPV test* every 5 years.
 If a primary HPV test is not available in your area, then acceptable options include a co-test (an HPV test done at the same time as a Pap test) every 5 years or a Pap test alone every 3 years. (*A primary HPV test is an FDA approved test that is done by itself for screening.)
 The most important thing to remember is to get screened regularly, no matter which test you get.

 Follow testing recommendations even if you've been vaccinated against HPV.